ECA INSIGHT >>

 Hydropower: helpful, harmful, hopeful?

 Hydropower is the largest source of renewable energy in the world, accounting for around 71% of all renewable electricity .
 It is expected to play a critical role in decarbonising the power system and improving its flexibility, particularly in emerging markets where hydropower also provides energy security, water services and enhances regional cooperation.

-Based on previous work carried out by ECA, this Viewpoint looks at the benefits and losses resulting from hydropower and explores the opportunities that are likely to arise as the sector continues its upward development trend.
+Based on previous work carried out by ECA, this Insight looks at the benefits and losses resulting from hydropower and explores the opportunities that are likely to arise as the sector continues its upward development trend.